-The Python & Django Software Development Foundations course is one of four options for completing our Web Developer Bootcamp.
-All four courses cover the essentials of developing the server-side code that is an integral component of modern web and mobile applications.
+The Python & Django Software Development Foundations course is one of two options for completing our Web Developer Bootcamp.
+Both cover the essentials of developing the server-side code that is an integral component of modern web and mobile applications.
 Upon completion of this course students are ready to design, code, test and deploy a fully-functional web service or the server-side code for a web application.

 This class is designed for students who have completed the Front-end Development Foundations class that starts our bootcamp but who otherwise have limited or no prior technical experience.
 This course completes your training as a full-stack software developer.
 You’ll learn Python - one of the most widely used modern object-oriented programming languages, Django - a highly productive application development framework, and a range of supporting and related technologies.
 You will also be introduced to database management, test-driven development, agile methods, and other key concepts that will help accelerate your entry into a career in software development.